marciodel/gxon/README.md

 ]
 ```

 It is a working in progress.
-As soon as possible the first version of an Eclipse Editor will be published.
+As soon as possible the first version of the specification and an Eclipse Editor will be published.
 Stay tunned.